subatomicglue/ankh/suba_engine/architecture.md

 definition.config_src = definition.config   // preserve source
 definition.config = configLoader( definition.config_src )
 ```
+This lends to asset Caching:
+- asset includes are only ever fetched once, any subsequent references in `world.json` to that same asset-include will refer to the first one fetched.  `definition.config_src` is the cache.
+The `configLoader` will check if `definition.config_src` exists, and if so, use it, and if not, it'll do the asset fetch.

 As illustrated above, we will generically use `config` for all Asset definitions, to allow users to perform either:
 - inline `config` editing (easy iteration)